dimfeld/promptbox/README.md

 # Template Files

 - are built in TOML
-- can use Liquid templating, and reference templates in other files
+- can use [Tera](https://keats.github.io/tera/docs) templating (similar to Jinja), and reference templates in other files
 - define command-line arguments, which can include references to files
 - have the filename format `<NAME>.pb.toml`